-The power generating companies connected to the electric networks of the regional electric network companies can have access to the national power grid under if they have contract with the System Operator for rendering by the latter the services on technical dispatch of generation/consumption of electricity in the Unified Power System of Kazakhstan.
+The power generating companies connected to the electric networks of REC companies can have access to the national power grid if they have contract with the System Operator for rendering by the latter the services on technical dispatch of generation/consumption of electricity in the UPS Kazakhstan.

-Consumers make electricity purchase and sale contracts with the price, volume and supply conditions at the decentralized electricity market in accordance with the Civil Code.
+Consumers shall conclude electricity purchase and sale contracts at the price, volume and supply conditions at the decentralized electricity market in accordance with the Civil Code.

 Electricity consumers may participate in the wholesale electricity market if they meet the following conditions: